githubpartners/microsoft-learn/github/migrate-cicd-pipelines-to-github-with-github-actions-importer/includes/4-How-execute-GAI-commands-and-what-is-not-automatically-migrated.md

 ## How to execute a dry-run command

-In this unit we will review how to use the ```dry-run``` command and provide an example of what the converted workflow will look like.
+In this section we will review how to use the ```dry-run``` command and provide an example of what the converted workflow will look like.

 ### How to run a dry-run command